 In February the Australian Government called for a compulsory recall on all defective Takata airbags along with immediate action required for Takata's alpha airbags.

 Vehicles that contain alpha airbags have the highest risk of rupture.
-Drivers with a vehicle containing an alpha airbag should urgently contact the vehicle manufacturer to have the airbag replaced immediately.
 All vehicles with alpha airbags are currently categorised as under 'active recall'.

-You will need to know your vehicle identification number (VIN), which is a unique 17 character serial number that can be found on your vehicle or in documentation such as registration documentation.
+Your vehicle identification number (VIN) is a unique 17 character serial number that can be found on your vehicle or in documentation such as registration documentation.
 You can also find your VIN on the vehicle registration certificate issued by the vehicle registration body in your state or territory.

 Don’t wait for a recall letter from your manufacturer.
-It is important that all vehicle owners are proactive in ensuring their vehicle is safe by contacting the manufacturer to book in a time to have the airbag replaced.
+It is important that all vehicle owners are proactive in ensuring their vehicle is safe by checking themselves.